 Prior to the government restrictions on dining rooms and bars, SIR had commenced proactively implementing social distancing seating and other measures at all of its restaurants, resulting in a decrease of available tables for guests.
 SIR suspended dine-in operations at all of its restaurants and bars in accordance with the directives of public health authorities on March 16, 2020.
-SIR's pre-shutdown social distancing seating and other measures, followed by the full closure of all SIR dining rooms and bars on March 16, 2020, followed by the gradual re-openings and partial re-openings that commenced in mid-June 2020, followed by increasing closures and restrictions starting in October 2020, resulted in significant SSS(1) declines in Fiscal 2020.
+SIR's pre-shutdown social distancing seating and other measures, followed by the full closure of all SIR dining rooms and bars on March 16, 2020, followed by the gradual re-openings and partial re-openings that commenced in mid-June 2020, followed by increasing closures and restrictions starting in October 2020, resulted in significant SSS(1) declines in Fiscal 2020 and continuing into Fiscal 2021.

-Jack Astor's, which accounted for approximately 74% of Pooled Revenue in Fiscal 2020, had SSS(1) declines of 63.8% and 53.8% in Q4 2020 and YTD 2020, respectively.
-After SIR suspended dine-in operations at all of its restaurants and bars on March 16, 2020 due to the COVID-19 outbreak, 23 of the 38 Jack Astor's restaurants remained open for takeout and delivery services only.
-Beginning June 9, 2020 through to July 31, 2020, SIR gradually re-opened outdoor patios and dining rooms at the majority of its Jack Astor's locations for limited capacity seating as permitted by provincial governments.
-These patios were all subsequently closed in Q4 2020.
+Jack Astor's, which accounted for approximately 79.9% of Pooled Revenue in Q1 2021, had a SSS(1) decline of 63.1% in Q1 2021.
+After SIR suspended dine-in operations at all of its restaurants and bars on March 16, 2020 due to the COVID-19 outbreak, 23 of the 38 Jack Astor's restaurants remained open for take-out and delivery services only.
+These closures remained in effect for the majority of the prior year ended December 31, 2020 and into Q1 2021 amid increasing closures and now full lockdown measures in Ontario effective April 8, 2021.

 Effective July 15, 2020, SIR permanently closed the Jack Astor's location in Calgary, Alberta.
-The sales from the three permanently closed Jack Astor's locations (the former locations in the St. Lawrence Market neighbourhood and on John Street in downtown Toronto and the location in Calgary) have been excluded from the calculation of SSS(1) for Q4 2020 and Fiscal 2020.
+The sales from the three permanently closed Jack Astor's locations (the former locations in the St. Lawrence Market neighborhood and on John Street in downtown Toronto and the location in Calgary) have been excluded from the calculation of SSS(1) for Q1 2021.

-Scaddabush SSS(1) performance for Q4 2020 and Fiscal 2020 includes eight Scaddabush locations, excluding the locations in the Mimico neighbourhood of Etobicoke and in Burlington, Ontario.
-Scaddabush had SSS(1) declines of 70.9% and 55.2% for Q4 2020 and YTD 2020, respectively.
+Scaddabush SSS(1) performance for Q1 2021 includes eight Scaddabush locations, excluding the locations at Young and Gerrard in Toronto, and in Burlington, Ontario.
+Scaddabush had a SSS(1) decline of 67.5% for Q1 2021.